Auckland

 © Crystal Mountain

 Located on a 40-acre property in the foothills of the Waitakere Ranges, Crystal Mountain is home to the largest selection of crystals and minerals in New Zealand.
-Visitors can marvel at the many rare and beautiful specimens on display, or they can purchase their own unique souvenirs from the on-site gift shop.
+You can marvel at the many rare and beautiful specimens on display, or they can purchase their own unique souvenirs from the on-site gift shop.

 Children will get their own treasures to take home if they participate in an interactive activity about the old method of panning for crystals.
 There is also an animal park that offers a number of activities for children to enjoy, including pony rides, tractor rides, and a bungee trampoline.